Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 ```

+And that's a super basic lambda function.
+To invoke it, we need to build and deploy it.

 ## Deploying Lambda Functions

 ### IAM and Policies

 Lambda function needs permission to access other AWS resources.
 Permissions in AWS are defined by IAM roles and policies.
 For example, if we wanted to send an email from our lambda function via AWS' Simple Email Service (SES), we'd need to give our Lambda access to the SES service.

-This example accesses a trust policy via a local file, but it can also be inlined with the `--cli-input-json` flag.
+The following example accesses a trust policy via a local file, but it can also be inlined with the `--cli-input-json` flag.

 > Note: there are several places where `{iam}` is used as a placeholder for the IAM user ID.
 Use the appropriate IAM user ID instead.